awesomemotive/WP-Mail-SMTP/readme.txt

 6. Send a Test Email

 == Changelog ==

+## [1.4.1] - 2018-12-03
+* Fixed: correctly process backslashes in SMTP passwords defined via constants.
+* Changed: allow to send a Test Email when Default (none) mailer is selected in plugin settings.

 ## [1.4.0] - 2018-11-29
 * Added: New option: Do Not Send - block emails from being sent.